 ART 2301 - Art of the Pre-Modern World (3-0-3)

 A survey of world art from prehistoric times through approximately 1600, viewed in both historical and contemporary perspective.
 Critical thinking and communication skills are emphasized.
-[Note: Learning Support students who are required to take ENGL 0999 must exit the requirement(s) before they can enroll in this course.]

 ART 2302 - Art of the Modern World (3-0-3)